UA Little Rock students

-If you encounter any difficulties, you may contact Testing Services by emailing firstname.lastname@example.org.
+If you encounter any difficulties, you and students may contact Testing Services by emailing firstname.lastname@example.org.
 Using this listserv will ensure that many eyes will see your request and respond more quickly.
 Calling or emailing an individual increases the likelihood that your request will be overlooked, particularly during busy exam periods.

 Faculty must not make appointments for students.

 - Accommodated students will be emailed by a staff member after your exam submission request has been received through RegisterBlast.
 Inform you accommodated student they should contact us if they do not receive an email.

 - Students who do not require accommodation and elect to test in the Testing Services’ lab, should make their appointment online using our scheduler or by entering the URL ualr.at/exam.

 - Students whom you have given permission to test remotely, MUST NOT make an appointment in RegisterBlast.
 Remote testing utilizes a completely different system, access, and process.
 The online scheduler is for testing that will take place in our computer lab and no where else.
 NOTE: we must have your exam and instructions no less than 7 business days prior to the start date in order to complete the process and send all to the host institution.

 - Please direct students to our RPnow page for troubleshooting or they may contact Testing Services: email@example.com, 501.569.3198.